niyando/niyando.github.io/_posts/web/2015-10-31-state-machines-in-rails-model.markdown

   <img width="500px" src="/images/nosmith.gif">
 </figure>

-There are many other things that AASM can do for us.
-We can customize and extend it as we need.
-Refer documentation for more details.
+There are many other things under AASM that we can customize and extend it as required.
+Refer gem documentation for more details.

-So that’s a taste of state_machine.
+So that’s a taste of state machine.
 Hope you're taking away something good from this post.

 Cheers!